Course details

 - Interpret remotely sensed images by using image analysis software for visual display and image enhancement.

-- Describe the electromagnetic spectrum and understand the various ways electromagnetic radiation interactions with matter.
+- Describe the electromagnetic spectrum and understand the ways electromagnetic radiation interacts with matter.

-- Communicate the difference between spatial, spectral, temporal and radiometric resolution and determine optimal resolutions for particular applications and/or problems to be addressed.
+- Communicate the difference between spatial, spectral, temporal, and radiometric resolution and determine optimal resolutions for applications and/or problems.

 - Describe various scanning systems used in remote sensing.

-- Understand the concepts of atmospheric windows with respect to scatter and absorption and perform an atmospheric correction.
+- Understand the concepts of atmospheric windows with respect to scatter and absorption.

-- Discuss optical, thermal, and radar remote sensing and understand the advantages and disadvantages of each for particular applications.
+- Discuss passive and active remote sensing and understand the advantages and disadvantages of each for applications.

 Related Programs